Platane/js13k-2017/postmortem/src/asset/content/original-idea-and-gameplay.md

 I tried several settings, to minimize the number of disk while keeping the image recognizable.

-The results are impresive !
+The results are impressive !
 With a few disk ( ~40 ) one should still recognize the painting.

 ![input](monalisa-64x64.png)
 ![output](monalisa-crushed-64x64.jpg)

 _Mona Lisa, down to 40 circle of color is still recognizable_

-I guess using widly known paintings helped.
+I guess using widely known paintings helped.
 It's amazing that just by seeing the color palette, one can already guess what the painting is.

 Let's leave aside the technical of asset minification for a while.
 I will explain it deeper in a [second post](/image-processing).